Sharing the library storytime experience

 How does the agreement work?

-The one-year trial, which is welcomed by the Australian Publishers Association (APA) and will be managed by ALIA, will distribute an estimated $40,000 to $60,000 (in total) to Australian publishers in 2021 based on an estimated 300 to 400 public library branches taking up an annual $165 (inc GST) subscription.
+The one-year trial, which is welcomed by the Australian Publishers Association (APA) and managed by ALIA, will distribute an estimated $40,000 to $60,000 (in total) to Australian publishers in 2022 based on an estimated 300 to 400 public library branches taking up an annual $165 (inc GST) subscription.
 Participating library branches will be able to make short videos of picture book readings to post on social media accounts, such as library branch Facebook groups or administered YouTube channels.
 Libraries which already have recordings uploaded can transition existing recordings using books from the nominated list, made in 2020, to the new subscription, for a maximum of six months from the initial date of uploading in 2020.

 Publishers are invited to put forward titles of Australian picture books.
 Please send title details to firstname.lastname@example.org.